Allegheny County Employees' Retirement System v. Energy Transfer LP

 Today, Energy Transfer, the company that Sunoco merged its pipeline business into in 2017, has announced it will not attempt to defend its behavior or dispute OAG’s evidence at trial.
 Energy Transfer has pleaded no contest, meaning the company will be convicted of the charges and will be presumed guilty of those charges beyond a reasonable doubt.
 This marks a landmark agreement that addresses unlawful impacts on water quality as a result of pipeline construction, which is at the heart of our criminal case.

-On September 6, 2022, Defendants submitted a Petition for Permission to Appeal the Class Certification Order, under Rule 23(f) of the federal rules.
-Under Rule 23(f), such appeals are discretionary and must concern important and unsettled issues of law related to class actions.
-On September 30, Plaintiffs submitted an opposition to Defendants’ Rule 23(f) petition for leave to appeal the district court’s class certification order and on October 24, the Third Circuit denied Defendants’ petition to appeal.
+On September 6, 2022, Defendants submitted a Petition for Permission to Appeal the Class Certification Order, under Federal Rule of Civil Procedure 23(f).
+On September 30, 2022, Lead Plaintiffs submitted an opposition to Defendants’ Rule 23(f) petition for leave to appeal the district court’s class certification order and on October 24, 2022, the Third Circuit denied Defendants’ petition to appeal.

 On November 30, 2022, the Court granted in part and denied in part Plaintiffs’ Motion to Compel Defendants’ Production of Documents and Communications Concerning Related Investigations and Litigations, ordering Defendants to produce four categories of certain previously produced materials by December 30, 2022.